chamburr/rtc-game/README.md

 # Remember The Colours

-This game was created for my CEP text-based game project in school.
+This game was created for my Y2 CS project in school.

 ## Play